-- 60. Concerned for the innocent protestors against whom excessive force was being used, including by Defendant Yuen, Peter approached an officer in the front of the line and said "you should not be doing this.
+66. Concerned for the innocent protestors against whom excessive force was being used, including by Defendant Yuen, Peter approached an officer in the front of the line and said "you warning or reason as he tried to de-escalate police who were shooting the young people he had been marching with for hours, and who he had seen were non-violent, peaceful and passionate should not be doing this.
 This is wrong!"
 The officer threatened Peter with his baton and told him to back up.
-Peter complied and backed up a few feet and shortly thereafter the officers fired rubber bullets, flash grenades, and tear gas on Peter and the other nonviolent protestors. - 61.
-The use of force was prolonged, unnecessary, and an egregious overreaction for any failure to disperse.
+Peter complied and backed up a few feet and shortly thereafter the officers fired rubber bullets, flash grenades, and tear gas on Peter and the other nonviolent protestors.

+- 67. The use of force was prolonged, unnecessary, and an egregious overreaction for any failure to disperse.
 Peter at this point resolved not to back up any further in protest to this conscious shocking excessive use of force and stood his ground.
 An officer shot Peter in his lower left leg above his ankle.
 The pain was strong and immediate, so Peter retreated to the side of the street and took cover behind a street lamp pole because he feared being shot in the eyes.
-Within a minute he returned to the street despite the constant barrage from SJPD, so as to not let them "win" with their abusive tactics. - 62.
+Within a minute he returned to the street despite the constant barrage from SJPD, so as to not let them "win" with their abusive tactics. - 68.
 Around 6:00pm Peter walked home to ice and rest his wound.
 He photographed his injury and alerted his friends and family as to what had happened.
-He also preserved video he took at City Hall at 4:58pm and the photo of his wound at home at 6:09pm, both geo-located and time-stamped. - Around 6:00pm Cayla began to fear for her safety and she walked to the side of the street near Pho Passion restaurant, where she somehow got stuck between two lines of SJPD officers, with officers from each line each telling her to go in the opposite direction.
+He also preserved video he took at City Hall at 4:58pm and the photo of his wound at home at 6:09pm, both geo-located and time-stamped. - 69.
+Around 6:00pm Cayla began to fear for her safety and she walked to the side of the street near Pho Passion restaurant, where she somehow got stuck between two lines of SJPD officers, with officers from each line each telling her to go in the opposite direction.
 Cayla was unreasonably detained due to this kettling technique and the conflicting verbal commands of officers.
 An elderly couple who appeared to be in their seventies were also trapped with Cayla.
-Cayla was frightened when she saw an officer use the tip of his rifle to push the elderly gentleman. - 64.
+Cayla was frightened when she saw an officer use the tip of his rifle to push the elderly gentleman. - 70.
 Cayla saw officers push demonstrators with their batons and continue to fire projectiles into the crowd.
 Cayla saw a young man get shot in the ribcage which knocked the wind out of him and his friends had to help him to safety.
 Around this time the police were also using flash bang grenades.
 Cayla could not control her tears and shaking.
 She found Derrick in the crowd of demonstrators and asked if they could go home because she could not handle any more of the police brutality.
 Derrick suggested that she take a walk to calm herself because he needed to stay in solidarity with his fellow demonstrators.
 Cayla agreed and walked west, turning north on 6th Street.
-Once out of the chaos, Cayla was able to calm herself and received a phone call from her friend Kenisha who was on her way downtown.
-Cayla and Kenisha met and walked together to the corner of 6th and E. Santa Clara St behind the line of officers with the intention of praying for the safety of everyone involved and to keep eyes on Derrick.
+Once out of the chaos, Cayla was able to calm herself and received a phone